onap/sdc/docs/consumedapis.rst

 VNF-SDK
 -------
-SDC allows the user to choose packages from VNF-SDK and start the onboarding from their instead of manually uploading a package.
+SDC allows the user to choose packages from VNF-SDK and start the onboarding from there instead of manually uploading a package.

 .. list-table::